matrixinfer-ai/kthena/docs/matrixinfer/docs/user-guide/multi-node-inference.md

 ## Preparation

-To simplify deployment and reduce the requirements for demonstration environments, we use a **mock LLM server** instead of deploying real models.
-This mock server implements the vLLM standard interface and returns mock data, making it perfect for testing and learning purposes.

 ### Prerequisites

-- Kubernetes cluster with MatrixInfer installed
+- Kubernetes cluster with MatrixInfer installed and [volcano](https://volcano.sh/en/docs/installation/) installed
 - Access to the MatrixInfer examples repository
 - Basic understanding of ModelInfer CRD

 ### Geting Started

-Deploy [mock LLM inference engine](../../../../examples/model-infer/mock.yaml) if you donot have a real GPU/NPU environment at the moment.
+Deploy [llama LLM inference engine](../../../../examples/model-infer/multi-node.yaml).
+Set the tensor parallel size is 8 and the pipeline parallel size is 2.

 You can run the following command to check the ModelInfer status and pod status in the cluster.